Kotlin/KEEP/proposals/context-parameters.md

 4. Support for `val`/`var` for context parameter, but without entering the context,
 5. Context parameters declared with `val`/`var` enter the context of every declaration.

-**§21** *(no contexts in class declarations)*: The prototype also contains a "context in class" feature, which both adds a context parameter to the constructor and makes that value available implicitly in the body of the class.
+**§6.4** *(no contexts in class declarations)*: At this point, we include no "context in class" feature, which would both add a context parameter to the constructor and make that value available implicitly in the body of the class.
 We've explored some possibilities, but the conclusion was that we do not know at this point which is the right one.
 Furthermore, we think that "scoped properties" may bring a better overall solution to this problem; and adding this feature now would get in the way.

 ## Technical design

 ### Syntax

-**§22** *(`context` is a modifier)*: Everybody's favorite topic!
+**§7.1** *(`context` is a modifier)*: Everybody's favorite topic!
 Although the current implementation places some restrictions on the location of the context block, the intention is to turn it (syntactically) into a modifier.
 In terms of the Kotlin grammar,

 ```
 functionModifier: ... | context